Home

 IdList ranges represent a complete list of IDs held by the sender.
 Because the receiver obviously knows the items it has, this information is enough to fully reconcile the range.
 Therefore, when the client receives an IdList range, it should reply with a Skip range.
 However, since the goal of the protocol is to ensure the client has this information, when a server receives an IdList range it should reply with its own ranges (typically IdList and/or skip ranges).

-Fingerprint ranges contain enough information to determine whether or not the set of data items within the range are equal on each side, however determining the actual difference in IDs requires further recursive processing.
+Fingerprint ranges contain a digest which can be used to determine whether or not the set of data items within the range are equal on both sides.
+However, if they differ, determining the actual differences requires further recursive processing.

 The initial message should cover the full universe, and therefore must have at least one range.
 The last range's upper bound should have the infinity timestamp (and the id doesn't matter, so should be empty also).
 How many ranges used in the initial message depends on the implementation.
 The most obvious implementation is to use the same logic as described above, either using the base case or splitting, depending on set size.
 However, an implementation may choose to use fewer or more buckets in its initial message, and/or may use different grouping strategies.